m-r-davari/flutter_3d_controller/README.md

   <true/>
 ```

-## Not working with a url or on a real device?:
+## Not working with a url on a real device?:

 ## Problem Description
 If you're having trouble loading 3D models from a URL on a real iOS device, **Lockdown Mode** might be the cause.
 Lockdown Mode is a security feature in iOS that restricts certain functionalities like network requests or loading embedded content to protect user data.